 • The reason stated on 1040X Page 2 should include “Previous return filed with ITIN _______” as well as a description of what else has changed.

-• Note: Taxpayers with newly issued SSNs or ITINs cannot retroactively claim certain credits when they file an amended return, or a return for a prior year.
-See Pub 4012 page M-9, “Prior Year Returns”, for details.
+• Note: Taxpayers with newly issued SSNs or ITINs can’t retroactively claim certain credits when they file an amended return or a return for a prior year.
+For details see Pub 4012 page M-9, “Prior Year Returns”.

 When the Taxpayer is Applying for an ITIN